 - i NOTE: The procedure to remove the flex bay is identical to removing the NVMe drive bay. - 1.
-Follow the safety guidelines listed in Safety instructions. - ${\bf 2.}\;\;$ Follow the procedure listed in Before working inside your system. - 3.
+Follow the safety guidelines listed in Safety instructions on page 66. - 2.
+Follow the procedure listed in Before working inside your system on page 67. - 3.
 Disconnect the slim optical-drive and the backplane cables. - 4.
 Remove the backplane from NVMe drive bay or the flex bay.